Summary

 Protections Against Harassment

-Employees who filed a complaint as victims of harassment cannot be dismissed without a fair cause in the following six months after the formal complaint.
-This special protection also applies to the employees who served as witnesses in a process of harassment.
+Also, employees who filed a complaint as victims of harassment cannot be dismissed without a fair cause in the following six months after the formal complaint.
+This special protection also applies to the employees who served as witnesses in the process of harassment.

 Employer’s Obligation to Provide Reasonable Accommodations

-Colombian legislation does require the obligation for any undertaking to compel with certain legal minimum standards, which may include the need to provide certain facilities for disabled persons, whether they are employees or visitors.
-In addition to this, the law requires the employer to comply with the competent authority’s rehabilitation report regarding his disabled employees, including any ergonomic or (special) workplace accommodation.
-From 2019 or 2022 (depending the number of employees), employers will be obliged to provide special facilities inside the workplace for nursing employees.
+Colombian legislation does require the obligation for any undertaking to compliance with certain legal minimum standards, which may include the need to provide certain facilities for disabled persons, whether they are employees or visitors.
+In addition to this, the law requires the employer to comply with the competent authority’s rehabilitation report regarding employees with health disabilities, including any ergonomic or (special) workplace accommodation.
+From 2019 or 2022 ( depending on the number of employees), employers will be obliged to provide special facilities inside the workplace for baby nursing employees.

-Even while the Colombian Constitution recognises the freedom of religious belief, there is not a specific provision that obliges the employer to accommodate the workplace for the employee’s religious practices.
-Nevertheless, the case law has recognised the possibility for the employee to excuse himself (be absent) from working on certain days for religious reasons.
+Even while the Colombian Constitution recognises the freedom of religious belief, there is no a specific provision that obliges the employer to accommodate the workplace for the employee’s religious practices.
+Nevertheless, the case law has recognized the possibility for the employee to excuse himself (be absent) from working on certain days for religious reasons.

 Remedies